pga03/extension-chrome-windows/README.md

 https://developer.chrome.com/extensions/nativeMessaging

 ###What does it do?
-It is a skeleton that passes messages being passed between a simple Bluemix- hosted webpage (not included in this repo), a Chrome extension and a locally running host (in a separate repo).
+It is a skeleton that passes messages being passed between a simple webpage (not included in this repo), a Chrome extension and a locally running host (in a separate repo).

 The message originating in the web app gets passed to the extension.
 The